Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - After a few moments, the central light will change to blue while the Broadband light turns off.

 - Use the router’s Smart Setup feature to set up the BT Hub again.

 - Once the setup is complete, you are all set!

-Note: If the problem is not related to BT Hub, resetting it might not resolve the issue.
-In this case, you can try the next solution, which is directed at fixing your PC’s Wi-Fi setup, rather than the router itself.
+If the problem is unrelated to BT Hub, resetting it might not resolve it.
+In this case, you can try the next solution: fixing your PC’s Wi-Fi setup rather than the router itself.

 2. Install Wi-Fi drivers in Compatibility mode

-- After the download, right-click on the setup file of the driver, and select Properties from the list of options.
+- After the download, right-click on the driver’s setup file, and select Properties from the list of options.

 - Navigate to the Compatibility tab, locate and check the Run this program in compatibility mode for and select Windows 8.1 or older.